 On Wednesday, December 15, 25 Guyanese businesses graduated from the Health, Safety, Security and the Environment (HSSE) Management System Mentorship Programme which was facilitated by the Centre for Local Business Development.
-Sagacity Inc., a public relations and event planning agency located in Georgetown, was the only company in this category, among the batch.
+Sagacity Inc., a public relations agency located in Georgetown, was the only company in this category, among the batch.

 The programme was initiated in July 2019, and to date, over 250 businesses have commenced their HSSE management system journey.
 The programme incorporates awareness sessions, site visits and assessments of the companies’ HSSE Management Systems.
 The 25 graduating companies were the first to complete the programme, after it was delayed by the COVID-19 pandemic.
 The programme is conducted with an initial awareness session, followed by a combination of site visits, creation of documentation and processes, assessment sessions and follow-up visits.

 Chief Financial Officer (CFO) of Sagacity Inc. Mrs. Charlene Chapwanya noted that the company is cognisant of the importance of safety in all aspects of its operations.
 “Sagacity is proud to have completed this programme and commends the Centre for its ongoing activities aimed at helping companies build capacity, particularly with the emergence of the oil and gas industry,” she stated.
 She said HSSE has played a key role in the company’s operations, particularly when it comes to the planning and execution of events which often involve multiple groups working simultaneously to set up a venue with all safety protocols being adhered to.

 “Having such a policy in place means that the organisation is putting the health and safety of its staff, clients and contractors first,” she said.